wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/microsoft-vaccination-management-overview/includes/6-summary.md

 - Learned how MVM addresses global vaccination needs.

-- Understood MVM architecture, capabilities, and personas.
+- Explored MVM architecture, capabilities, and personas.

-- Discovered how MCM integrates with external immunization systems with HL7.
+- Examined how MVM integrates with external immunization systems with HL7.